CalebUmass/static-web-showing/README.md

 - 🗂️ Central landing page linking to all student and collaborative digital projects
 - 📖 Trench Book Viewer to explore scanned notebooks
+- 🧮 Coordinate Converter that transforms site grid coordinates into WGS84 and EPSG:32633
 - 🧭 Interactive maps and models (planned or integrated)
 - ⚡ Fast, static deployment using Apache
 - 🔒 Optionally secured with HTTPS using Let’s Encrypt